Édouard Vuillard: Interior scenes

-The Seamstress with Chiffons (1893) also presents a seamstress at work, seated in front of a window.
+Seamstress with Chiffons (1893) also presents a seamstress at work, seated in front of a window.
 Her face is obscure and the image appears almost flat, dominated by the floral patterns of the wall.

-In 1895 Vuillard received a commission from the cardiologist Henri Vaquez for four panels to decorate the library of his Paris house at 27 rue du Général Foy.
+In 1895, Vuillard received a commission from the cardiologist Henri Vaquez for four panels to decorate the library of his Paris house at 27 rue du Général Foy.
 The primary subjects were women engaged in playing the piano, sewing, and other solitary occupations in a highly decorated bourgeois apartment.
 The one man in the series, presumably Vaquez himself, is shown in his library reading, paying little attention to the woman sewing next to him.
-The tones are somber ochres and purples.
 The figures in the panels are almost entirely integrated into the elaborate wallpaper, carpet, and patterns of the dresses of the women.
 Art critics immediately compared the works to medieval tapestries.
 The paintings, completed in 1896, were originally titled simply People in Interiors but later critics added subtitles: Music, Work, The Choice of Books, and Intimacy.
 They are now in the Museum of the Petit Palais in Paris.